puneetkaura/ideas/README.md

 * ID-API - API for your basic info to be used in various places on the web.
 * Create your own bid site --> WeWork to auction coworking space for 3  months --> Bid by paying a token.
 Basically, shopify for bidding.
 Roll your own bidding.
 Bid can be placed by paying a small amount, if redacted then amount is confiscated.
 * India's mall has huge footfalls --> Many brands want to target this --> what can be done.
 Is there a website to check the branding options available in various malls or places of High footfalls (Co-Working spaces, Malls, Cafes like Starbucks).
+* StartupBenefits - Help SMB's get perks of big companies like Gym memberships, Group insurance by aggregating SMB demand.
+* Brand2Consumer - Allows brands to get direct access to their consumers/influencers, something like https://www.getperksy.com/.
+* Tech4Good - A community that helps build tech for NGOs.
+Example Help CharityBeds get a better website ?
+* Annotate Podcasts and Videos - People can listen to selective parts of the video or podcast and comment and discuss.
+* Income sharing agreements in India (Investing in People)
+* TokenAssets - Hbits.co - Tokenize assets so as to make them more accessible to people.